How to Get a Personal Loan: Step-by-Step Application Guide

 Step 3: Compare Your Offers

-Don't just look at the monthly payment — focus on the total cost of the loan (principal + all interest + fees over the full term).
-A loan with a slightly higher rate but no origination fee may cost less than a "lower-rate" option with a 5% origination fee.
+Don't just look at the monthly payment.
+Focus on the total cost of the loan (principal + all interest + fees over the full term).
+In 2026, origination fees commonly range from 0% to 10% of the loan amount, and a loan with a slightly higher rate but no origination fee may cost less than a "lower-rate" option with a 5% origination fee.

 What to Compare Why It Matters